International

 The Zurich Funeral: A Unique Model

-For residents of the City of Zurich, the financial burden is significantly lower thanks to a long-standing social tradition.
+For residents of the City of Zurich, the financial side of things is significantly lower thanks to a long-standing social tradition.
 The Zurich funeral system provides a "free basic funeral" for all residents who were registered in the city at the time of death.

 What is Included in the Free Service?